About arc42

 ID Debt Impact / Plan

-SonarQube quality gates are enabled and catch issues early, but they slow down the development workflow (additional checks, required fixes before merge).
+Quality gates are enabled and catch issues early, but they add overhead to the development workflow.

-• Impact: Reduced short-term velocity, but higher long-term code quality and fewer bugs.
+• Impact: Reduced short-term velocity, higher long-term code quality.

 12. Glossary